 For technical information relevant to your IT department, direct them to download the Wdesk Sync Installer Technical Details.

-To begin, download the Wdesk Sync Add-In installer and launch the program.
-Once the add-in has been installed, restart your computer and open the document you'd like to sync to your account.
+- Once you install the add-in, restart your computer and open the document you'd like to sync to your Wdesk account.

 Using Wdesk Sync

-5. On the Worksheets tab of the Sync wizard, choose which worksheets you'd like to sync.
-Select the worksheets using the checkbox next to each name.
-If a worksheet has a range of cells highlighted, you can check the Sync only selected cells box and only the highlighted cells will be synced.
+- From the Worksheets tab of the wizard, select the worksheet(s) you'd like to sync using the checkbox next to each name.
+If a worksheet has a range of cells highlighted, you can check the Sync only selected cells box to sync only the highlighted range.

-8. Finally, on the Review tab, confirm the items you want to sync.
-You can choose whether you want to sync formulas or not by using the Sync formulas checkbox.
-When you are ready, click Start Sync to add the data to your Wdesk account.
+- On the Review tab, confirm the items you want to sync.
+You can choose whether or not to sync formulas by using the Sync formulas checkbox.
+If you choose to sync formulas, any formulas not supported by Wdesk are identified in a panel.

 1 Microsoft and its products are registered trademarks of Microsoft Corporation in the United States and/or other countries.